 Accommodation in double rooms and catering for the full week are included in the registration fee.

-only train tickets will be reimbursed (students must keep original tickets and proof of payment).
+Train and bus tickets will be reimbursed (students must keep original tickets and proof of payment).

 PhD candidates can ask for an attendance certification to get ECTS credits at their own university.